deldelmax/deldelmax.github.io/_pages/about.md

 My name is Maksym Del.

-I am a Deep Learning Ph.D. student at University of Tartu's [NLP group](http://tartunlp.ai).
+I am a Deep Learning Ph.D. student at the University of Tartu's [NLP group](http://tartunlp.ai).

-More content to come.
+I also hold a master's degree in Data Science from the University of Tartu and a bachelor's in Software Engineering from Igor Sikorsky Kyiv Polytechnic Institute.

-See the links to my social profiels below.
+See the links to my social profiles below.